top of page

 Catholic Charities Donation Drive.jpg

-Unless advised otherwise, future in-person general meetings will be held the second Sunday of each month (except January and May) at Northside Baptist Church, 2000 N Denton Dr, Carrollton, TX.
+Unless advised otherwise, future in-person general meetings will be held the second Sunday of each month (except January) at Josey Ranch Lake Library, 700 Keller Springs Rd, Carrollton, TX 75006.

 For PayPal: please use treasurer@pacedfw.org